 |General Information Packet|

 |Non-Credit Card Registration|

 -2017 Conference Theme: Screening individual and families for food insecurity in all healthcare & non-healthcare settings.

 -3-Day Learning Conference: Includes 5 general sessions and over 40 breakout learning sessions from national best practices..

--Continuing Education: 14 hours for registered dietitians through the Academy of Nutrition and Dietetics & for Texas school nutrition professionals.
+-Continuing Education: Hours will be provided for several disciplines to include registered dietitians and Texas school nutrition professionals.